Recipes

 Perfect Pork Roast with Maple Dijon Gastrique

 Pork, you either love it or you hate it.
 I love it.
-And I firmly believe that if you eat pork that is perfectly done, meaning not dry and overcooked, you will love it too.
+And I firmly believe that if you eat perfectly done pork, meaning not dry and overcooked, you will love it too.
 This pork roast is a little more forgiving than some others.
-That in part is due to the long marinating time.
+That, in part, is due to the long marinating time.
 The marinade consists of onion, apples, garlic, and a bunch of other stuff.
-This pork roast has loads of flavour and will remain juicy and tender even if slightly overcooked (but don’t overcook it).
+This pork roast has loads of flavour and will remain juicy and tender even if slightly overcooked (but don't overcook it).
 This is the first post in my six-week roast series, and I am very excited to get going.
-So, without another moment’s hesitation, let’s get to it.
+So, without another moment's hesitation, let's get to it.

 The Right Pork To Roast